 The Inquiry is now chaired by Stephen Lloyd MP for Eastbourne.

 What do we want to achieve?

-- Closing the loophole in the law for 16 & 17 year olds.
+- Closing the loophole in the law for under 5s and disabled young people of sixth form age.
 Read more about school transport for young people over 16 in England.